Marked nodal curves with vector fields: Bubbling down

-\begin{proof} First, let's prove the proposition in the case when all components of $C$ on which $\phi$ is not identically zero are rational tails.
+\begin{proof} First, let us prove the proposition in the case when all components of $C$ on which $\phi$ is not identically zero are rational tails.
 Let $T_1,\ldots,T_a$ ($a \geq 0$) be these components.
 Let $Y$ be the nodal curve obtained by contracting $T_1,\ldots,T_a$; then we have both a contraction $C \to Y$, and an immersion $j:Y \hookrightarrow C$.
 Note that